“Well, what now?” Vick questioned as they walked around Imvera.

 “Most of the tracks are traveling north.
 Maybe we should follow them?”
 Vick suggested, as a breeze blew by them.

-The wind whispered to him, and Kaidus immediately turned towards the west.
+The wind whispered to him, and Kaidus immediately turned toward the west.
 Dismissing Zion, “Vick.
 Did you hear that?”
-He questioned, making it look like he heard something.
+He questioned, making it appear as if like he had heard something.

 “Hmm… the birds?
 The wind?”

 “No. There’s something happening in that direction.
 Come on.”
 He quickly ran off, following the road west.

 Confused, Vick hurried after Kaidus.

 The sound of yelling eventually came within earshot, and they found a large group of people surrounding someone in the middle of the road.